QuantumBits/HighFrequencyShitStonks/README.md

 ## Actions

 - Call ("Buy" contract)
-    - You agree to buy stock from another player/channel at set upon price at a certain time
+    - You agree to buy stock from another corporation/channel at set upon price at a certain time
     - `HFSS CALL <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
         - You immediately set aside that amount of money upon initiating the call
     - `#CHANNEL` sees a message from HFSS if initiating player has enough money
         - The first `@USER(S)` to agree then complete the transation (assuming within `<DURATION>` and have available stock)
             - Allow for partial fulfullment of contract, up to amount requested
     - `@USER` sees a message from HFSS if the initiating player has enough money and `@USER` has enough of that stock (otherwise no messages sent)
         - If `@USER` agrees, then transaction completes immediately (assuming within `<DURATION>` and have available stock)
 - Put ("Sell" contract)
-    - You agree to sell stock to another player/channel at a set upon price
+    - You agree to sell stock to another corporation/channel at a set upon price
     - `HFSS PUT <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
     - You immeidately set aside that amount of stock upon initiating the put
     - `#CHANNEL` or `@USER` sees a message from HFSS if initiating player has enough stock
         - When the first `@USER(S)` / If `@USER` chooses to agree, then complete the transation (assuming within `<DURATION>` and have available funds)
 - Issue Stock
     - You agree to sell stock in an emoji you own to everyone in the server at a price you set, ADDING NEW stock to the market
-    - `HFSS ISSUE :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
+    - `HFSS ISSUE <COUNT> AT <PRICE> (WITHIN <DURATION>)`
     - Server sees a message from HFSS, and anyone may buy any amount of that stock at that price from you until they are gone
 - Buy-Back Stock
     - You agree to buy stock in an emoji you own from anyone in the server at a price you set, REMOVING stock from the market
-    - `HFSS BUYBACK :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
+    - `HFSS BUYBACK <COUNT> AT <PRICE> (WITHIN <DURATION>)`
     - Server sees a message from HFSS, and anyone may sell any amount of that stock at that price to you until they are gone
         - You MUST have enough money in the bank to carry out the full buyback when command is sent, and that amount is set aside
 - Manufacture Emoji